-The Air Force Officer Qualifying Test (AFOQT) is a standardized aptitude test (similar to the SAT and ACT) used to select applicants for officer commissioning programs, such as Officer Training School (OTS) or the Air Force Reserve Officer Training Corps (Air Force ROTC).
-It is also used for selection into specific training programs such as pilot and combat systems officer training.
-The AFOQT is a required test for all cadets and students on scholarship or in the Professional Office Course (POC).
+The Air Force Officer Qualifying Test (AFOQT) is a standardized test that measures verbal and math aptitude (similar to the SAT and ACT) as well as additional aptitudes relevant to specific career fields (e.g., perceptual speed, spatial rotation, aviation knowledge).
+The test is used to select applicants for officer commissioning programs such as Officer Training School (OTS) or Air Force Reserve Officer Training Corps (Air Force ROTC).
+It is also used to qualify for Pilot, Combat Systems Officer (CSO) and Air Battle Manager (ABM) training and is a component of the Pilot Candidate Selection Method (PCSM) score.
+The AFOQT is a required test for all cadets and students on scholarship or in the Professional Officer Course (POC).

 Important Things to Know:

-- The AFOQT is taken your junior year in AFROTC program.
+- The AFOQT is taken your sophomore year in AFROTC program.

 - The most recent AFOQT test score is the one that counts.